ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Master inter-coroutine communication in Android: A complete guide to Kotlin Channels, from basic concepts to production patterns.</blockquote>

 <h3>4.
-Simplifying Endless Scrolling with Paging 3 in Jetpack Compose 🚀 - <a href="https://medium.com/adessoturkey/simplifying-endless-scrolling-with-paging-3-in-jetpack-compose-8aff5bfb612a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Reducing Main Thread Blocking: A Key to Avoiding ANRs in Android - <a href="https://medium.com/paycell-tech-team/reducing-main-thread-blocking-a-key-to-avoiding-anrs-in-android-13585f0d5960" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `adessoTurkey`**
+✍️ **posted by `Paycell Tech Team`**

-<blockquote>Infinite scrolling is a common feature in modern apps, especially on content-heavy platforms like streaming services.
-It made handling…</blockquote>
+<blockquote>In Android development, one of the most dreaded issues that can significantly affect the user experience is the dreaded ANR (Application…</blockquote>

 <h3>5.
 Generating Fractals in Kotlin with Jetpack Compose - <a href="https://medium.com/proandroiddev/generating-fractals-in-kotlin-with-jetpack-compose-c94bf37b39da" target="_blank" rel="noopener noreferrer">link</a></h3>